Tax on the Income of Publicly-Funded Enterprises

 The taxable amount for the assessment of the tax on income shall be annual and shall be the income accruing to the publicly-funded enterprise from any transactions covered under Article 1 of the Commerce Act, as well as from rent or movable and immovable property charged during the relevant year.

 The income tax rate accruing to the municipalities shall be 2 per cent.

 The income tax rate for the remaining publicly-funded enterprises shall be 3 per cent.

 Declaring the tax

-Any public-financed enterprises subject to levy of a tax on income for the relevant year shall file an annual tax return in a standard form on or before the 31st day of March of the next succeeding year with the territorial office of the National Revenue Agency based on their place of registration.
+Any publicly-funded enterprises subject to levy of a tax on income for the relevant year shall file an annual tax return in a standard form on or before the 31st day of March of the succeeding year with the territorial office of the National Revenue Agency based on their place of registration.

-The tax on income assessed on the annual taxable amount shall be remitted by 31 March of the next succeeding year.
+The tax on income assessed on the annual taxable amount shall be remitted by 31 March of the succeeding year.

-In accordance with the provisions of Article 278 of the Corporate Income Tax Law, the written statements ascertaining the violations shall be drawn up by the authorities of the National Revenue Agency, and the penalty decrees shall be issued by the Executive Director of the National Revenue Agency or by an official authorized thereby.
+In accordance with the provisions of Article 278 of the Corporate Income Tax Act, the written statements ascertaining the violations shall be drawn up by the authorities of the National Revenue Agency, and the penalty decrees shall be issued by the Executive Director of the National Revenue Agency or by an official authorized thereby.
 The ascertainment of violations, the issuing, appeal against and enforcement of the penalty decrees follows the procedure established by the Administrative Violations and Sanctions Act.